rajat9garg/sheets/memory-bank/progress.md

   - Created comprehensive test scripts to validate A1 notation support

 ## Sprint Progress
-### Current Sprint: Expression Evaluation Enhancement (2025-06-01 to 2025-06-07)
+### Current Sprint: Error Handling and Expression Evaluation Enhancement (2025-06-01 to 2025-06-07)
-- **Planned:** Enhance expression evaluation with A1 notation support
+- **Planned:** Enhance expression evaluation with A1 notation support and improve error handling.
 - **Completed:**
   - Enhanced ExpressionEvaluatorImpl for A1 notation
   - Rewrote AverageFunction, MinFunction, and MaxFunction
-  - Created comprehensive test scripts
+  - Created comprehensive test scripts for expression evaluation.
+  - Implemented custom exceptions and global error handling.
-- **Velocity:** Ahead of schedule
+- **Velocity:** On track
 - **Carry Over:** None

 ## Upcoming Milestones